-Suppose that we are given a non-deterministic Turing machine that runs in time $2^{n^k}$, for some constant $k$, when given $n$ bits of input.
-We will use the hypothetical algorithm to predict whether the machine accepts an arbitrary input in deterministic exponential time.
+Suppose that we are given a non-deterministic Turing machine that runs in time $2^{kn}$, for some constant $k$, when given $n$ bits of input.
+We will use the hypothetical algorithm to decide whether the machine accepts an arbitrary input in deterministic exponential time.

 Let us discuss some technical details about the machine.
-Without loss of generality, assume that $k$ is a power of two and we are given a non-deterministic machine that always terminates in time at most $T= 2^{n^k}$.
+Without loss of generality, assume that we are given a non-deterministic machine that always terminates in time $T= 2^{kn}$.
 Assume that the machine uses a binary alphabet, and without loss of generality it never uses more than $T$ cells of tape.
-Also without loss of generality, we may assume that the first thing the machine does is non-deterministically guess a string of bits and use it to fill out its tape.
-From that point on the machine behaves deterministically, that is, there is a finite set of states $Q$ and a transition function $\delta: Q\times\{0,1\} \to Q\times\{0,1\}\times\{L,S,R\}$, that tells the machine for each state and cell character, which state to go to next, what to write on the current cell and whether to move left, right, or stay at the same cell.
+Also without loss of generality, we may assume that the first thing the machine does is to non-deterministically guess a string of bits and use it to fill out its tape.
+From that point on the machine behaves deterministically, that is, there is a finite set of states $Q$ and a transition function $\delta: Q\times\{0,1\} \to Q\times\{0,1\}\times\{L,S,R\}$, that tells the machine for each state and cell contents, which state to go to next, what to write on the current cell and whether to move left, right, or stay at the same cell.
 The state set $Q$ contains a special state $q_{acc}$ such that if the machine ever enters this state it automatically accepts and never leaves this state.

 Suppose that we have been given the description of such a machine with $|Q|$ states, where $|Q|$ is independent of the input, and $n$ bits of input.
 We will construct a unary string $w$ of appropriate length and an MSO formula $\phi$ such that $w\models \phi$ if and only if the machine would accept this input.